JRSofty/JRSofty/Readme.md

 # 💫 About Me:
 I use this space mostly for my personal website, as well as the business website for my wife.
 I do have a few other projects here that from time to time I toy around with.
 In particular I'm interested in building a RSS feed reader application.
+Currently I'm working on adding a very basic blogging feature into my person website.

 ## 🌐 Socials: